-Prader-Willi Syndrome is a rare genetic disorder that affects many aspects of a child’s life, including their physical, mental, and emotional development.
-For my son, it means constant medical appointments, therapies, and navigating a unique set of needs.
-It also means managing his fixation on food and his constant questions about meals, as he is not yet in hyperphagia, one of the hallmark traits of PWS, while ensuring he feels included and understood in a world that often doesn’t cater to children like him.
+Cade is 10 years old now, and life as his mom is anything but ordinary.
+Prader-Willi Syndrome is a rare genetic disorder that affects many aspects of a child's physical, mental, and emotional development.
+For Cade, that means constant medical appointments, therapies, and navigating a very particular set of needs.
+It also means carefully managing his relationship with food.
+He's not yet in hyperphagia, one of the hallmark and most challenging stages of PWS, but his fixation on meals and constant questions about food are already a daily reality.
+My job is to help him feel included and understood in a world that often doesn't know how to make room for kids like him.

-There are times when the weight of caregiving feels overwhelming.
-Balancing the needs of my son with the needs of my other children, my own health, and my relationships is a constant juggling act.
-But through it all, I’ve learned to find strength in vulnerability.
-Reaching out for help and prioritizing self-care, even in small ways, allows me to be the mom my son needs.
+There are days when the weight of caregiving feels like too much.
+Balancing Cade's needs alongside my other children, my own health, and my relationships is a constant act of juggling.
+But I've learned that asking for help is strength, not surrender.
+Self-care, even in small ways, is what allows me to keep showing up as the mom he needs.

 Related Posts